v1ncentzhuang/Simple-Task-Manager/README.md

 This is a task manager I built to keep track of my daily tasks, seperated by folders and classes!

+I used my knowledge is Object Oriented Programming along with Javascript to present the knowledge I currently have in mobile app development

 You will need to install intelliJ, along with the Dart extension.
 From there, you will be able to move the LIB folder into the pathway... and Viola!